Michael Crawford: Early adult career

-At age nineteen, he was approached to play an American, Junior Sailen, in the film The War Lover (1962), which starred Steve McQueen.
+At age nineteen, Crawford was approached to play an American, Junior Sailen, in the film The War Lover (1962), which starred Steve McQueen.
 To prepare for the role, he would spend hours listening to Woody Woodbury, a famous American comedian of the time, to try to perfect an American accent.
-After The War Lover, Crawford briefly returned to the stage and, after playing the lead role in the 1963 British film Two Left Feet, was offered a role in the British television series, Not So Much a Programme, More a Way of Life, as the Mod-style, tough-talking, motorbike-riding Byron.
+After The War Lover, Crawford briefly returned to the stage.
+After playing the lead role in the 1963 British film Two Left Feet, he was offered a role in the British television series, Not So Much a Programme, More a Way of Life, as the Mod-style, tough-talking, motor-scooter riding Byron.

 It was this character that attracted film director Richard Lester to hire him for the role of Colin in The Knack ...and How to Get It in 1965.
 The film was a huge success in the UK.

-Lester also cast him in the film adaptation of Stephen Sondheim's musical A Funny Thing Happened on the Way to the Forum, and How I Won the War, which starred Roy Kinnear and John Lennon (during the filming of which he lived in London with Lennon and his first wife Cynthia, and Gabrielle Lewis).
+Lester also cast him in the film adaptation of Stephen Sondheim's musical A Funny Thing Happened on the Way to the Forum, and How I Won the War, which starred Roy Kinnear and John Lennon.
+(During the filming Crawford lived in London with Lennon and his first wife Cynthia, and Gabrielle Lewis).
 Crawford starred in The Jokers (directed by Michael Winner) with Oliver Reed in 1967.

 Broadway debut

-In 1967, he made his Broadway début in Peter Shaffer's Black Comedy with Lynn Redgrave (making her début as well) in which he demonstrated his aptitude and daring for extreme physical comedy, such as walking into walls and falling down staircases.
-While working in the show, he was noticed by Gene Kelly and was called to Hollywood to audition for him for a part in the film adaptation of the musical Hello, Dolly!.
-He was cast and shared top billing with Barbra Streisand and Walter Matthau.
-Despite becoming one of the highest-grossing films of 1969, it failed to recoup its $25 million budget at the box office.
-It went on to win three Academy Awards, was nominated for a further four (including Best Picture), and is now considered to be one of the greatest musical films ever.
+In 1967, Crawford made his Broadway début in Peter Shaffer's Black Comedy with Lynn Redgrave (making her début as well).
+He demonstrated his aptitude and daring for extreme physical comedy, such as walking into walls and falling down staircases.

+While working in the show, he was noticed by Gene Kelly, who called him to Hollywood to audition for a part in the film adaptation of the musical Hello, Dolly!.
+Crawford was cast and shared top billing with Barbra Streisand and Walter Matthau.
+Despite being one of the highest-grossing works of 1969, the film failed to recoup its $25 million budget at the box office.
+It won three Academy Awards, was nominated for a further four (including Best Picture), and is now considered to be one of the greatest musical films ever.

-His later films fared less successfully, although Alice's Adventures in Wonderland, in which he played the White Rabbit, enjoyed moderate success in the UK.
-After performing in Alice's Adventures in Wonderland, and with offers of work greatly reduced and much of his salary from Hello, Dolly! lost, reportedly due to underhanded investments by his agent, Crawford faced a brief period of unemployment, in which he helped his wife stuff cushions (for their upholstery business) and took a job as an office clerk in an electric company to pass the time between.
-During this difficult time, his marriage fell apart and divorce followed in 1975.
+Crawford's later films fared less successfully, although Alice's Adventures in Wonderland, in which he played the White Rabbit, enjoyed moderate success in the UK.
+After performing in Alice's Adventures in Wonderland, and with offers of work greatly reduced and much of his salary from Hello, Dolly! lost, reportedly due to underhanded investments by his agent, Crawford faced a brief period of unemployment.

+During this time, he helped his wife stuff cushions (for their upholstery business) and took a job as an office clerk in an electric company.
+But at this difficult time, his marriage fell apart and divorce followed in 1975.